Site icon Bia review

 7. Battery Consumption and Brightness

-One of the Realme 6’s direct competitors is the **Redmi Note 9 Pro, which also features a 6.67-inch IPS LCD display with a similar resolution of 1080 x 2400 pixels.
-However, in terms of brightness, the Redmi Note 9 Pro has a peak brightness of around 450 nits, slightly lower than the Realme 6’s 480 nits.
-While the difference may not be huge, it does give the Realme 6 a slight edge in outdoor visibility.
+One competitive phone against the Realme 6 is **Redmi Note 9 Pro, which again has a size of 6.67 inches IPS LCD display with a resolution of 1080 x 2400 pixels.
+In this case the bright conditions being tested-Redmi Note 9 Pro has a peak of close to 450 nits, which isn’t too far from the Realme 6’s peak of 480 nits.
+It’s not that great, but it is a marginal advantage for the Realme 6 vis-a-vis outdoor visibility.

-While the Realme 6 may offer a smoother experience with its 90Hz refresh rate compared to the Galaxy M31’s 60Hz, the latter’s AMOLED panel will be more attractive to users who prioritize color quality, contrast, and better brightness under harsh lighting conditions.
+Although Realme 6, with its 90Hz refresh rate, promises a smoother experience compared to the Galaxy M31’s 60Hz, the latter’s AMOLED display would attract users with color quality and contrast, as well as that dose of brightness under very bright lighting conditions.

 9. Adaptive Brightness and Realme UI